lightmnd/gcp-iot-air-devices-system/README.md

 ## Introduction

-The IoT system allows for the integration of 10 devices using ChatGPT, Mosquitto, Golang, and GKE.
+The IoT system allows for the integration of 10 devices using Mosquitto, Golang, and GKE.
 It enables communication between devices, a central control system, and users interacting with the system through natural language.
 The system leverages MQTT as the messaging protocol and GKE for deployment and management.

 ## Prerequisites